 Therapy is an ongoing relationship and sessions are usually weekly.

-Wednesday - Friday: daytime and evening appointments
+Monday and Friday: daytime and evening appointments

 I try to be flexible so please do ask if another time is easier for you, as I may be able to accommodate this.